balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 The following will be a short post, introspecting on the lessons learnt over the past year.

+## Lesson 1: Learning How to Learn
+Possibly the most important lesson was a meta lesson of how to learn.
+I am an advocate of learning new tech by just building something and stackoverflow

-## Lesson 1: Typesafety is Indispensable
+## Lesson 2: Typesafety is Indispensable

  I'll probably write a longer post on this, but long story short, am never picking a language without compile time type checking if I have a choice.

-## Lesson 2: Learn to Stop Worrying and Love SQL
+## Lesson 3: Learn to Stop Worrying and Love SQL

 I should probably reword this as: stop bothering with ORMs and love SQL.
 I have always hated SQL since I found the grammar very ugly.
 I hated it because it wasn't composable.
 I hated it because it just had too many primitives to hold in your head.